benjamintanweihao/code_rippa/README.md

 - Using [language_sniffer](https://github.com/grosser/language_sniffer) in place of Linguist for automated source code language detection
 - Themes!
 Glorious themes!
 84 themes to choose from!
 Props to [filmgirl](https://github.com/filmgirl/TextMate-Themes), and the rest of the wonderful TM users who submitted their themes.
 - Wrap lines of troublesome files such as minified javascript and parser generator outputs.
+- Sensible defaults, removed the need for specifying the syntax

 #### TODO

-- Sensible defaults, remove the need for inputting the syntax optional
 - Generate warnings when syntax is not supported.

 ### 0.0.6